rishisahu20/task-tracker/README.md

 To move a task you can drag and drop the task

-Use Can Add, Edit, Remove the task.
+You can Add, Edit, Remove the task.

 ## Steps